digitalrebar/provision/doc/quickstart.rst

   * Mac OSX may require additional setup (see notes below)
   * we rely heavily on the ``jq`` tool for use with the Command Line tool (``drpcli``) - install it if you don't have it already

+For additional information on preparing a *Quickstart* environment, please see the :ref:`rs_setup` for additional details.

 .. _rs_qs_install:

 Install